6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 A buyer persona is a detailed profile of your ideal customer.
 It covers who they are, how they behave, what challenges they face, and what motivates their decisions.
 The better you understand them, the easier it is to create content that feels relevant and valuable.

 Start by mapping out all the information you already have about existing customers.
-Things like age, gender, language, and location might already be in your database.
+Factors such as age, gender, language, and location may already be in your database.
 Then dig deeper by asking questions like:

 • Why did you choose our product or service?